rlworkgroup/garage/docs/user/ensure_your_experiments_are_reproducible.md

 *Note: In experiments using Pytorch+GPU, there is a small runtime performance cost for using `deterministic.set_seed`*

-### Use `garage.experiment.LocalRunner` for managing your training process
+### Use `garage.trainer.Trainer` for managing your training process

-`LocalRunner` manages the boiler-plate interactions between your sampler, algorithm, logger, and snapshotter.
+`Trainer` manages the boiler-plate interactions between your sampler, algorithm, logger, and snapshotter.

-To setup the `LocalRunner` use the function `LocalRunner.setup(algo, env, ...)`.
+To setup the `Trainer` use the function `Trainer.setup(algo, env, ...)`.
 It takes your algorithm and environment as required parameters.
 You can also control the sampling process you would like to use by specifying information such as the `sampler_cls`, `worker_cls`, etc.
-Lastly, to trigger the training process of your experiment, use the function `LocalRunner.train(n_epochs, batch_size, ...)`.
+Lastly, to trigger the training process of your experiment, use the function `Trainer.train(n_epochs, batch_size, ...)`.
 The required parameter `n_epochs` is used for specifying the number of training epochs that your experiment’s algorithm is run for.
 The parameter `batch_size` is used for specifying the default number of time steps that will be collected from your